dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 5. Scene Three - Full screen camera
 6. Scene Four - Secondary camera

-The software that is bundled with the Stream Deck allows you to define either actions for specific products related streaming, including OBS, but also many other quite esoteric applications, or to activate keyboard shortcuts (which is how to change virtual desktop).
+The software that is bundled with the Stream Deck allows you to define either actions for specific products related to streaming, including OBS, but also many other quite esoteric applications intended for the gamer audience, or to activate keyboard shortcuts (which is how to change virtual desktop).
 You can customise the image on the button and the text.
 As well as the bundled icons, you can add your own, although the icon generator application is a bit clunky.
-For a basic setup 6 buttons is enough although I'm sure I can find a use for a few more buttons.
-I suspect 20 would be more than I need right now, and I'd end up having buttons for stuff I never do to confused me.
+For a basic setup 6 buttons is enough although I'm sure I can always find a use for a few more buttons.

 There are various other solutions, including a remote control for OBS that can run on a second computer or device, and even a Stream Deck mobile app.
-Alas, the Stream Deck mobile app is subscription service even if you have bought the Stream Deck hardware, so for me at least the Stream Deck wins.
+Alas, the Stream Deck mobile app is subscription service even if you have bought the Stream Deck hardware, so for me at least the Stream Deck wins for now.

 **Multiple cameras**